-A low sperm count can often be linked with dietary and lifestyle factors such as a zinc deficiency, lack of vitamins, smoking and even underwear choice.
-Making some healthy changes to your diet can be a great way to help improve the quality and quantity of your sperm.
+Low sperm count can often be influenced by dietary and lifestyle choices, including factors such as a deficiency in zinc, insufficient vitamin intake, smoking, and even the type of underwear worn.
+Making healthy changes to your diet can significantly contribute to improving both the quantity and quality of sperm.

-Research has shown that vitamin B12 is crucial for overall sperm health by improving motility, sperm count and reducing the amount of DNA fragmentation.
-Foods rich in B12 include fish and seafood, meats and poultry, dairy products, eggs and fortified breakfast cereals.
+Research suggests that vitamin B12 is essential for overall sperm health, improving motility, sperm count, and reducing DNA fragmentation.
+Foods rich in vitamin B12 include fish, seafood, meats, poultry, dairy products, eggs, and fortified breakfast cereals.

-Foods high in vitamin C include citrus fruits and their juices, sweet peppers, fruits such as strawberries and kiwi fruit, vegetables such as tomatoes, broccoli and Brussels sprouts and fortified breakfast cereals.
+Vitamin C is an antioxidant crucial for sperm health, improving concentration, motility, and morphology.
+Sources of vitamin C include citrus fruits and their juices, sweet peppers, fruits like strawberries and kiwi, vegetables such as tomatoes, broccoli, Brussels sprouts, and fortified breakfast cereals.

-In addition to being beneficial for eye, cardiovascular and neurological health, omega-3’s have also been shown to enhance sperm count, motility and improve sperm morphology.
-Foods rich in omega3’s include fish and seafood, especially tuna and salmon, seeds and nuts such as walnuts and of course, eggs.
+Omega-3 fatty acids, known for their benefits to eye, cardiovascular, and neurological health, have also been shown to enhance sperm count, motility, and morphology.
+Foods rich in omega-3s include fish and seafood (especially tuna and salmon), seeds, nuts (such as walnuts), and eggs.

 Incorporating these nutrient-rich foods into your diet can potentially improve your sperm count and overall sperm health.
 However, it’s important to remember that individual circumstances can vary, and consulting with a healthcare professional or fertility specialist is advised for personalised guidance.
 Find out more about male fertility.